Kotti/Kotti/docs/add-ons.rst

       config.add_view(my_view)

-By adding the *dotted name string* of your ``includeme`` function to the `kotti.includes`_ setting, you ask Kotti to call it on application start-up.
+By adding the *dotted name string* of your ``includeme`` function to the ref:`kotti.includes` setting, you ask Kotti to call it on application start-up.
 An example:

 .. code-block:: ini